-I love writing about design.
-After a brief stint in editorial -- dreaming up design stories around the world and covering international events such as the Venice Biennale and the International Contemporary Furniture Fair -- I now regularly contribute to Dwell.
-Here are some of my favorite pieces.
+A brief stint in editorial allowed me to dream up design stories and cover events around the world such as the Venice Biennale and the International Contemporary Furniture Fair.
+I contributed to Dwell for a number of years and here were some of my favorite pieces:

 A Pilgrimage to Zumthor's Chapel (Dwell.com, Oct 2010)

 "I recently made a Peter Zumthor pilgrimage to Switzerland, where many of his seminal works sit within a 40 mile radius one another in the northeastern part of the country.
 An architectural journey surely not for the faint of heart, it took a day's harrowing drive through the northern Alps with steep cliffs and crazy European drivers, but in the end, it was well worth it."

 "I was once told, "If you ever go to the Venice Biennale, you will see all of the architecture that the world will be seeing for the next two years."
 So here I am, at the opening of the 2010 Biennale, drinking in two years' worth of architectural innovations and provocations and storing it for the future."

 Living on Water: Floating Villages in Cambodia (Dwell.com, February 2010)

 "During my jaunt to Cambodia last month, I had the chance to see a multitude of informal building in both urban and rural areas of the country.
 We dashed off in tuk-tuks, motorbikes, and boats to explore the legendary floating villages on Cambodia’s Tonle Sap lake."